streamlink/streamlink/docs/plugin_matrix.rst

-ard_live            live.daserste.de     Yes   --    Streams may be geo-restricted to Germany. ard_mediathek       ardmediathek.de      Yes   Yes   Streams may be geo-restricted to Germany. artetv              arte.tv              Yes   Yes azubutv             azubu.tv             Yes   No bambuser            bambuser.com         Yes   Yes beam                beam.pro             Yes   No
+ard_live            live.daserste.de     Yes   --    Streams may be geo-restricted to Germany. ard_mediathek       ardmediathek.de      Yes   Yes   Streams may be geo-restricted to Germany. artetv              arte.tv              Yes   Yes atresplayer         atresplayer.com      Yes   No    Streams are geo-restricted to Spain. azubutv             azubu.tv             Yes   No bambuser            bambuser.com         Yes   Yes beam                beam.pro             Yes   No